malcolmswaine/LongRunningTasksSimulation/README.md

 ## Todo

 Add authentication\
-Clear down SignalR Connection mapping
+Clear down SignalR Connection mapping\
+Add a message bus to the solution
+Move the job service to a standalone microservice
+Wire up the message bus and the job service